dexie/dexie-website/docs/Dexie/Dexie.on.blocked.md

 When the blocked event occur, the upgrade transaction has not yet failed.
 The upgrading will resume as soon as the blocker releases the database.

-IE, Edge and Safari does NOT implement the "versionchange" event, which could lead to that the blocked event occurred every time you didn't properly close your db instance.
-But since Dexie v1.3.6, the "versionchange" event is "kind of" polyfilled for those browsers so that this doesnt happen anymore.
-"Kind of" because it's only triggered for databases in the same window.

 ### Sample

 ```javascript